 We have some ideas for teacher appreciation gifts below – but we also have suggestions beyond gifts!
 This list can also apply to coaches, counselors and others who are mentoring your kids.

 Some of the links below are affiliate links.
 This means that, at zero cost to you, we will earn an affiliate commission if you click the link and make a purchase.
 We appreciate your support!

 1. Write an encouraging email.

-This will take you very little time and will be a bright spot in a teacher's inbox that's flooded with school reopening plans and changes.
+This will take you very little time and will be a bright spot in a teacher’s inbox that’s flooded with information about school plans, infection rates and curriculum changes.
 Put an emoji in the subject line so it stands out!

 2. Send a card.
 Better yet, have your kids send the card!

-Mary and I save every single card we get from students and colleagues because they mean so much to us.
-Don't ever underestimate the impact of an encouraging card in the mail, slipped under a classroom door or left on a desk.
+We’re teachers, and we save every single card we get from students and colleagues because they mean so much to us.
+Don’t ever underestimate the impact of an encouraging card received in the mail, slipped under a classroom door or left on a desk.

 3. Write a social media post that supports teachers.

 Many of our teacher friends are avoiding social media because there’s so much negativity.
 Talk about a teacher’s influence on you or your kids, share an inspirational quote about teachers or just encourage people to be supportive of teachers–because that will help all our kids.